guidance-guarantee-programme/pension_guidance/content/divorce.en.md

 There are differences in how pension options are applied in Scotland.
 Read more about how [courts deal with pensions in Scotland](https://www.moneyadviceservice.org.uk/en/articles/dividing-pensions-on-divorce-or-dissolution).

-Find out more about [divorce and pensions](https://www.pensionsadvisoryservice.org.uk/about-pensions/when-things-change/when-relationships-end/divorce-dissolution-and-separation) or speak to a pension specialist from The Pensions Advisory Service on 0800 011 3797.

 ##The State Pension

 How divorce affects your State Pension will depend on which State Pension you get.